The Curved Space is The Electrified Flat Space: Intersecting D1 and D5 branes

-We remark that the obtained result coincides with the one discussed in \cite{dual} (in which $E$ is turned off) as the higher order terms in the BI action would effect a transition from the universal small-R behavior to the “harmonic” expansion at large R ($\sigma$ goes to zero).
-The effect we get at this stage when the electric field is turned on is that $R$ is going up faster as $\sigma$ goes to zero once $E$ reaches approximately $\frac{1}{2\lambda}$ as shown in figure 1, and we are on D5-brane.
-It looks like the electric field increase the velocity of the the transition from strings to D5-branes world volume.
-Also we remark that D5 brane got highest radius once $E$ close to its critical value, in this case we note the string coupling is $g_s \approx \frac{N}{N_f}$.
+According to equations (11) and (12), we remark that as the higher order terms in the BI action would effect a transition from the universal small R behavior to the “harmonic” expansion at large R ($\sigma$ goes to zero).
+The effect we get at this stage when the electric field is turned on is that $R$ is going up faster as $\sigma$ goes to zero once $E$ reaches approximately $\frac{1}{2\lambda}$ as shown in {\bf figure 1}, and we are on D5-brane.
+It looks like the electric field increases the velocity of the the transition from strings to D5-branes world volume.
+Also we remark that D5 brane got highest radius once $E$ close to its critical value.